qrvey/partner-portal/docs/data-router/DataRules/data-rule-switch.md

 ```

 In this example, the options (`{{$data.option}}`) are ["A","B","C","D"] and for each one of those options there will be a `Case` provided.
 If no option is provided or another value is provided, the action will be the `Default` one.

+> _Note: the **then** value is a string which is evaluated as an expression.
+In the example above the **then** values are string values, hence the use of double outer quotes and single inner quotes - ie "'value'"._